adeelyousfi/SpamShield-AI-Email-Spam-Detection-System/README.md

 # 🛡️ SpamShield AI — Email Spam Classifier

-A machine learning web application that classifies emails as **Spam** or **Not Spam** using a Logistic Regression model, Flask backend, and MongoDB for prediction history.
+A machine learning web application that classifies emails as **Spam** or **Not Spam** using a SVM model, Flask backend, and MongoDB for prediction history.

 ## 📸 Features